 Questions to Ask Before Buying Cyber Security Insurance

 In the event of a cyber-attack, cyber insurance, also known as cyber liability insurance, is advantageous as a kind of financial mitigation.
 The jargon, however, can be obtaining a policy and finding the correct insurer challenging for individuals inexperienced with the business.
-Continue reading to learn some important questions to ask yourself and your insurance provider before purchasing a policy.
+You can continue reading to learn some important questions to ask yourself and your insurance provider before purchasing a policy.

 What is the cost of cyber insurance?

-Cyber insurance coverage, for the most part, are based on the amount of risk you hold.
+Cyber insurance coverage, for the most part, is based on the amount of risk you hold.
 If your small firm, for example, is at risk of a data leak, your cyber insurance premium would almost certainly be higher.
-You can potentially cut your premium if you take actions to secure your network and increase your cyber maturity.
+You can potentially cut your premium if you take action to secure your network and increase your cyber maturity.

 Contact a cyber insurance consultant to understand your risk level and requirements.
 They'll assist you in doing a risk assessment, which will reveal any weaknesses.
 The following are some of the questions that cyber insurance brokers ask to assess premiums: